dalibo/cornac/service/README.md

   resolvable domain for virtual machines.
 - a template VM called `base-cornac` with Postgres 11.

+By default, cornac reads `config.py` in working directory if it exists.
-The `CORNAC_CONFIG` environment variable point to a python file containing regular
+`config.py` is a python file containing regular
 [Flask configuration](http://flask.pocoo.org/docs/1.0/config/#configuring-from-files)
 and cornac configuration.
-[Default cornac configuration](cornac/core/config/defaults.py) is commented.
-A [poc.cfg](poc.cfg) configuration file can be a good starting point.
+[Default cornac configuration](cornac/core/config/defaults.py) is a good starting point to write your own.

 Further prerequisites depends on the infrastructure provider.